 Syntax

-Both share the same syntax - but not the same functionalities - and are based on a simplified HCL syntax:
+Both share the same syntax - but not the same functionalities - and are based on a simplified HCL (HashiCorp Configuration Language) syntax:

-• comments are a single line and start with a #
+• Comments are single-line and start with a #

-• order is not important but for commands in target
+• Order is not important except for commands within a target (commands execute in order)

 WORKSPACE